Exponentiation in JavaScript

 As you saw, there are no big differences between Math.pow() and the ** operator.

-However, if you work with BigInt values, go ahead with ** operator, rather than such a case use whatever you want.
+However, if you work with BigInt values, go ahead with ** operator; other than this case, use whatever you want.

-Keep in mind, if you chose the ** operator, just take care of the precedence.
+Keep in mind, if you choose the ** operator, just take care of the precedence.

 Conclusion